Why Next.js Is Great for SEO

 3. Core Web Vitals

-Google uses Core Web Vitals as a ranking factor.
-Next.js helps you score well:
+Google uses three Core Web Vitals as ranking signals:

 - Use dynamic imports for heavy components